 Clark SW and Rose MD (2006) Arp10p is a pointed-end-associated component of yeast dynactin.
 Mol Biol Cell 17(2):738-48

-Abstract: Monitoring Editor: Trisha Davis In metazoans, dynein-dependent vesicle transport is mediated by dynactin, containing an actin-related protein, Arp1p, together with a cargo-selection complex containing a second actin-related protein, Arp11.
-Paradoxically, in budding yeast, models of dynactin function imply an interaction with membranes, while the lack of microtubule-based vesicle transport implied the absence of a cargo-selection complex.
-Using both genetic and biochemical approaches we demonstrate that Arp10p is the functional yeast homolog of Arp11, suggesting the possible existence of a pointed-end complex in yeast.
+Abstract: In metazoans, dynein-dependent vesicle transport is mediated by dynactin, containing an actin-related protein, Arp1p, together with a cargo-selection complex containing a second actin-related protein, Arp11.
+Paradoxically, in budding yeast, models of dynactin function imply an interaction with membranes, whereas the lack of microtubule-based vesicle transport implies the absence of a cargo-selection complex.
+Using both genetic and biochemical approaches, we demonstrate that Arp10p is the functional yeast homologue of Arp11, suggesting the possible existence of a pointed-end complex in yeast.
 Specifically, Arp10p interacts with Arp1p and other dynactin subunits and is dependent on Arp1p for stability.
-Conversely, Arp10p stabilizes the dynactin complex by association with the Arp1p filament pointed-end.
+Conversely, Arp10p stabilizes the dynactin complex by association with the Arp1p filament pointed end.
 Using a novel hRAS-Arp1p one-hybrid assay, we show that Arp1p associates with the plasma membrane dependent on dynactin subunits, but independent of dynein, and sensitive to cell wall damage.
-We directly show the association of Arp1p with not only the plasma membrane, but also with a less dense membrane fraction.
+We directly show the association of Arp1p with not only the plasma membrane but also with a less dense membrane fraction.
 Based on the hRAS-Arp1p assay, loss of Arp10p enhances the apparent association of dynactin with the plasma membrane and suppresses the loss of signaling conferred by cell wall damage.